kristjaneerik/slidder/README.md

 # Privacy policy

 slidder needs read-write access to your Google Slides in order to do its job.
-It also needs read access your Drive to find Slides presentations by name.
+It also needs read-write access your Drive to find Slides presentations by name and to upload your plots temporarily.

 These data are only used during the duration of the command execution and are not abused.